The Awful Truth: Subsequent versions

 Dunne, Grant, and Bellamy performed scenes from The Awful Truth on the Hollywood Hotel radio program on CBS on October 15, 1937.

 The Awful Truth was presented as a one-hour radio program on three occasions on Lux Radio Theatre.
 On the September 11, 1939 broadcast Grant and Claudette Colbert starred in the adaptation.
 Bob Hope and Constance Bennett played the leads for the March 10, 1941 version.
 Dunne and Grant reprised their original lead roles on the January 18, 1955, broadcast.

 Dunne reprised her Lucy Warriner role in a 30-minute version of The Awful Truth on The Goodyear Program on CBS on February 6, 1944.
 Walter Pidgeon played the role of Jerry Warriner.

-The play inspired a film musical, Let's Do It Again (1953), starring Jane Wyman and Ray Milland.
+The play inspired a movie musical shot in full-color, Let's Do It Again (1953), starring Jane Wyman and Ray Milland.